Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Introduction

 \subsection{Related Work}

-Before we dive into our results, we first stop to discuss previous attempts in tackling the issue of energy consumption in cryptocurrencies, some of which are: "Proof of Stake" studied by Bentov et al in \cite{bentov2014proof}, Gilad et al. in \cite{gilad2017algorand}, and later expanded by Ben Tove et al. in \cite{bentov2014proof}, Kiayias in \cite{kiayias2017ouroboros} and many more.
-They replace energy with a different resource.
-Another approach is "Proof of Space", introduced by Dziembowski in \cite{dziembowski2015proofs} replaces energy with physical storage.
-While these approaches avoid the immediate problem of energy waste, they incur waste in other domains (such as physical storage or liquid currency).
-Therefore, we consider these approaches to be only as partial solutions.
-These methods are outside the scope of this paper, but we will comment how our results may be applicable to them in the conclusions section of this paper.
+"Proof of Stake" and "Proof of Space", which studied in \cite{bentov2014proof}, \cite{gilad2017algorand}, \cite{dziembowski2015proofs}, \cite{kiayias2017ouroboros} and more, replace the energy with a different resource.
+While these avoid energy waste, they incur waste in other domains.
+We therefore consider these approaches to be only as partial solutions.

-We will focus on an approach first presented by King in \cite{king2013primecoin}, and again by Ball, Rosen et al. in \cite{ball2017proofs}.
+We focus on an approach first presented in \cite{king2013primecoin}, and again in \cite{ball2017proofs}.
 They introduce the notion of "Proof of Useful Work".
 In these systems, the outputs of the "mining computation" are supposed to be meaningful.

-Both of these works however do not allow users to upload their own problems, rather the problems are dictated by the system.
-We claim that in order to make such systems favorable, users must be allowed to upload computational tasks that have some value to them in order to avoid energy waste.
-Enabling users to upload real problems to which they need a solution, in a way that is provably secure against adversaries or double spend attacks can be a huge improvement, as energy will inevitably be exerted in order to solve these problems.
-For these reasons, these works do not meet our definition of solving meaningful problems.
+Both of these works however do not allow users to upload their own problems (the problems are dictated by the system).
+We claim that in order to make such systems favorable, users must be allowed to upload computational tasks that have some value to them.
+This creates a competitive market, which provides incentives for miners to participate in the solution of computational problems for a profit.

-A step forward in implementing useful proofs of work has been done in \cite{zhang2017rem}, however it is strongly based on 2 facts: (i) The assumption that the hardware enforces correct reporting of work (and it cannot be fooled), and (ii) The assumption that all miners use this very specific hardware (Intel SGX instructions).
-This in fact can be viewed as a special case of the general solution we describe here, where a trusted setup can count the complexity on the computation.
-We elaborate of this in appendix~\ref{app::REMspecialCase}.
+A step forward in implementing useful proofs of work with user-uploaded problem has been done in REM~\cite{zhang2017rem}, however it is strongly based on 2 facts: (i) The hardware enforces correct reporting of work, and (ii) The assumption that all miners use this specific hardware.
+This can be viewed as a special case of the general solution we describe, where a trusted setup can verify the complexity on the computation.
+We elaborate on this in appendix~\ref{app::REMspecialCase}.

-In \cite{ball2017proofs} writers present a useful proof of work system.
-They however do not present a proof of security against double spend attacks (as in the original Bitcoin protocol).